-Minneapolis College encourages students and employees to be responsible for their own security and safety and the security and safety of others.
+Minneapolis College encourages students and employees to be responsible for their security and safety and the security and safety of others.

-The Minneapolis College Public Safety Department, in cooperation with the other departments, provide assistance in presenting on-campus security and public safety.
-Educational programs are presented in the areas of campus security procedures and practices, crime prevention, sexual assault awareness, personal safety, protection against theft and other subject areas.
-Public Safety and other departments will invite various speakers, including members of city and county law enforcement agencies to discuss public safety and the prevention of crime.
-All members of the Minneapolis College community are encouraged to attend.
+The Minneapolis College Public Safety Department, in cooperation with the other campus departments, provides educational presentations in the areas of campus security procedures and practices, crime prevention, sexual violence awareness and prevention, personal safety, protection against theft, and other subject areas.
+These presentations are available to the campus community upon request.

+Public Safety and other campus departments will invite various speakers, including members of city and county law enforcement agencies to discuss relevant public safety issues.
+All members of the Minneapolis College community are invited and encouraged to attend.